2001: Responding to Amerithrax Attacks

 TOMI recognized the importance of this disruptive and innovative technology.
 In addition to its uniqueness, TOMI also recognized the ability to address a global need.
 TOMI, along with many other companies, started a bidding process to commercialize, manufacture, and secure the rights, patents and prototypes for SteraMist BIT.

 2013: Proving Efficacy

 After several years of negotiations, TOMI won the rights and started the process to secure all necessary registrations.
-The first step was to register with the EPA; therefore, TOMI initiated successful GLP testing on Pseudomonas, MRSA, Staphylococcus, the three (3) required pathogens for an EPA Hospital-HealthCare label.
+The first step was to register with the EPA; therefore, TOMI initiated successful GLP testing on Pseudomonas and Staphylococcus, the two (2) required pathogens for an EPA Hospital-HealthCare label.

 2015/2016: Focus on Registrations